Faizan-Ali-00/my-ai-chatbot/README.md

 ## ▶️ Usage

 1. Type a message to chat with the assistant
-2. Upload a PDF, TXT, or DOCX file
-3. Ask questions about the uploaded document
-4. Chat history is saved locally
+2. Chat history is saved locally
-5. Each response shows which provider answered
+3. Each response shows which provider answered
+4. Create multiple chats from the sidebar

 ## 🎨 UI Highlights